Continue reading on DataGuidance with:

 The current regulation on data privacy is the Law.

 The Law considers the law and data subject's consent as a legal basis for data processing.
-However, regarding consent, the Law considers broad exceptions which allows personal data to be processed without the data subject's consent.
+However, regarding consent, the Law considers broad exceptions that allow personal data to be processed without the data subject's consent.
 The Law also addresses personal and sensitive data, however, it does not consider specifically biometric, georeferenced, or minors' data.

 Likewise, the Pro Consumer Law allows class actions to protect the consumer collective or diffuse interest, to request compensation upon breaches in relation to their personal data.